achuchulev/tf-github/README.md

-# Sample repo with example of github provider usage in terraform and test with kitchen-terraform in travis
+# Sample repo with example of github provider usage in terraform and test with kitchen-terraform

 ### Prerequisits